grz0zrg/fas/README.md

 Server actions, packet identifier 4 :

 struct _synth_action {
-    // 0 : reload samples in the grains folder, should be followed by a synth settings change to pre-compute grains tables.
+    // 0 : reload samples in the grains folder
     // 1 : note re-trigger (to reinitialize oscillators state on note-off, mostly used for Karplus-Strong)
-    // 2 : reload Faust generators, should be followed by a synth settings change
+    // 2 : reload Faust generators
-    // 3 : reload Faust effects, should be followed by a synth settings change unsigned char type;
+    // 3 : reload Faust effects
+    unsigned char type;
 };

-- At the moment, this just reload samples in the grains folder, this should be followed by a synth settings change to pre-compute grains tables.
+- Server `reload` actions should be followed by a synth settings change to pre-compute data.

 ## Build